To download/save this report in PDF format, please click here.

 requests from the Argentine importer the pro forma invoice and exchange purchase ticket.
 The local buyer has 360 days from shipment date to present the Customs clearance to its commercial bank.

 3) Credit payments: delayed payment.
-The commercial bank requests that the Argentine importer presents the clearance for Customs to keep track of merchandise imported, payments already made and payments still due.
+The commercial bank requests that the Argentine importer presents the clearance to Customs to keep track of merchandise imported, payments already made, and payments still due.

 4) Anticipate the credit payment: delayed payment.
-The local buyer decides to cancel all quotas in one single payment.
-The commercial bank requests that the Argentine importer presents the clearance for Customs to keep track of merchandised imported and all payments made.
+The local buyer pays in full in one single payment.
+The commercial bank requests that the Argentine importer presents the clearance to Customs to keep track of merchandised imported and all payments made.

-Since 2002, Government of Argentina (GoA) regulations require that all exports be assigned a value and that foreign exchange revenues be returned to Argentina.
+Since 2002, Government of Argentina (GOA) regulations require that all exports be assigned a value and that foreign exchange revenues be returned to Argentina.
 Thus, barter transfers of goods between exporter and importer are not possible.
-While bartering does not involve a sale per se, the GoA would still expect to see foreign exchange delivered to a local bank based on the value of the goods exported.
+While bartering does not involve a sale per se, the GOA would still expect to see foreign exchange remittance to the local bank based on the value of the goods exported.

 Most Argentine banks maintain correspondent arrangements with U.S. banks.
 To obtain a list of Argentine Commercial Banks with Offices in the U.S. or banks operating in Argentina, please review the Argentina Government Portal: http://www.argentina.gov.ar/argentina/portal/paginas.dhtml?pagina=246 or contact Marcelo.Amden@trade.gov.

-External lines of credit continue to be cut off, and new money entering the local market is primarily used to finance Argentine export transactions.
+External lines of credit are likely to become available for Argentina, after the GOA performs pending payments, as outlined by the referenced agreement, and credit risk procedures are considered.
+Money inflows to the local market are primarily used to finance Argentine export transactions.
 Local banks have stressed that the supplier-importer relationship is key, and that the vast majority of financing options have been reduced to financing offered by the foreign supplier.
 Nevertheless, there may be some options available to support trade finance for U.S. exports to Argentina, as detailed below.

 The U.S. Export-Import Bank (Ex-Im)

-Ex-Im Bank will consider structured financing arrangements such as some project finance, asset-based aircraft leases, and other financing arrangements in key industries, such as mining, that offer a reasonable assurance of repayment, including reliable access to adequate foreign exchange.
+Ex-Im Bank will consider structured financing arrangements such as some project finance, asset-based aircraft leases, and other financing arrangements in key industries, such as mining, that offer a reasonable assurance of repayment, including reliable access to adequate foreign exchange supported by an irrevocable Letter of Credit issued by a bank and/or due from a buyer located in a country where Ex-Im Bank is open without restrictions.
+In addition, coverage under the Working Capital Guarantee Program may be available for a transaction under the same rubric of payment being assured from outside Argentina.

 Visit the Ex-Im Internet site at http://www.exim.gov/ for 24-hour access to Ex-Im and its programs, or call their toll free telephone number (800) 565-EXIM.